Current ACA Benchmark Plan for Colorado - Starting 2023

 In 2021, the Centers for Medicare & Medicaid Services (CMS) approved Colorado's benchmark plan to start in the 2023 plan year.

-The Colorado Division of Insurance (DOI) has worked with stakeholders and the actuarial consulting firm Wakely over the last several months to evaluate the State's current benchmark health insurance plan, and has developed a set of proposed changes to that plan for the 2023 plan year.
+The Colorado Division of Insurance (DOI) worked with stakeholders and the actuarial consulting firm Wakely from January - April of 2021 to evaluate the State's benchmark health insurance plan, and developed a set of proposed changes to that plan for the 2023 plan year.
 The benchmark plan is the plan used to set minimum standards for essential health benefits (EHBs) within Colorado for individual and small group plans.